sprengBoard/choccy/QMK/README.md

 The Choccy is configured to use QMK's bootmagic lite feature for easy flashing.
 The flashing process is as follows:

 ### Step 1
->Ensure QMK is installed on your computer (see the [QMK Getting Started documentation](https://github.com/qmk/qmk_firmware/blob/master/docs/newbs_getting_started.md)).
+>Ensure QMK is installed and up to date on your computer (see the [QMK Getting Started documentation](https://github.com/qmk/qmk_firmware/blob/master/docs/newbs_getting_started.md)).

 ### Step 2
 >With the Choccy unplugged press and hold the outer thumb key on one half, then plug a USB-C data cable connected to the host computer into the controller on that half of the Choccy.